Holiday Break: "The Grim Reaper" - Nate Boone Craft

 And soon enough, after word of his military-trained killer capabilities spread around Detroit, Boone's reputation garnered the attention of a local gang called the Best Friends.

-On the night that Boone first met his future co-workers, a few best friends members had actually gone out to a a tough man contest at Detroit's Kobo Hall, where Boone frequently boxed to release his pent-up aggression.
+On the night that Boone first met his future co-workers, a few best friends members had actually gone out to a tough man contest at Detroit's Kobo Hall, where Boone frequently boxed to release his pent-up aggression.

-Boone, over the years, had proved himself as a ruthless boxer inside the ring, and so, on that night, they decided to bring in a professional to face him, named Eric David Scott-Esch, better known in the professional boxing arena as Butterbean.
+Boone, over the years, had proved himself as a ruthless boxer inside the ring, and so on that night, they decided to bring in a professional to face him named Eric David Scott-Esch, better known in the professional boxing arena as Butterbean.

 It was a highly anticipated match amongst locals that were in the scene, and the events of that night would prove to be life-changing for Boone.

 So I stepped back again.
+I said,

 okay, wait a minute.
+I know.

 I do what the Army taught me.
+So I stepped up,

-faked it, came back and faked again.
+faked it.
+Came back and faked again.

 He thought I was going to fake that third time.
+Boom!
+That's his nose

-So I did that, but he didn't fall.
+so I did that but he didn't fall

 Keep fighting till we tell you to stop.